 Kalanchoe rhombopilosa var. viridifolia is a form of Kalanchoe rhombopilosa with very thick, wider deep or fresh green leaves.
-It is a few branched, succulent shrublet up to 12 inches (30 cm) tall.
-The stems are thin, up to 0.3 inch (8 mm) in diameter, rigid, woody, upright or sprawling and with long hairs.
-The cruciform flowers are small and greenish yellow to pink with purple lines.
+It is a few branched succulent shrublet that grows up to 12 inches (30 cm) tall.
+The stems are thin, up to 0.3 inches (8 mm) in diameter, rigid, woody, upright or sprawling and with long hairs.
+The cruciform flowers are small and greenish-yellow to pink with purple lines.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).